Set up the terms for catering services: Catering Contract

 During your early conversations with prospective catering clients, they may have questions like:

 - How long have you been in business?
-If a restaurant, how long has your restaurant provided catering services?
+If you own a restaurant, how long has your restaurant provided catering services?

 - Are your staff members employees or temp workers?
 How experienced are they?
 How will your staff dress during the event?